chromaui/chromatic-docs/branching-and-baselines.md

 z - Build N+2
 ```

-Suppose than in commit y, we changed the color of our submit buttons to be orange rather than green.
+Suppose then in commit y, we changed the color of our submit buttons to be orange rather than green.
 However, we realised this was a mistake and denied the change.
 Then in commit z we changed the colour back to green.
 Then in Build N+2, we should compare the “new” green buttons to the original green buttons (from Build N).
 If they are back to the way they were before, the build should pass without you needing to intervene.
 If the green color is a different shade, Chromatic should show you a diff and you can decide if that’s what you wanted.

 #### Multiple ancestor builds